Interview with Abe Ingle –

 Well… I’m out of questions but this was really fun.
 Do you have anything you’d like to add before we sign off?

 Not really, these have been really great questions.
-For your readers: Don’t be afraid of DIY, it’s an amazing hobby that (for me) is really relaxing, and a wonderful and productive way to engage with gear!
+For your readers: Don’t be afraid of DIY projects, soldering irons, or complicated build instructions.
+It’s an amazing hobby that (for me) is really relaxing, and a wonderful and productive way to engage with gear!

 How did you like this interview with Abe Ingle?
 Please let me know in the comments below and, as always, keep on rockin’ and rollin’!